-The world's most decadent photoshoot?
+The world's most opulent photo shoot?

 CNN Travel's series often carries sponsorship originating from the countries and regions we profile.
 However, CNN retains full editorial control over all of its reports.
 Read the policy.

-(CNN)What happens when the most lavish and decadent hotel in Abu Dhabi meets an eight-day photoshoot mixed with rare pink diamonds, Arabian horses, trained falcons, couture gowns and international models?
+(CNN)What happens when the most lavish and decadent hotel in Abu Dhabi meets an eight-day photo shoot mixed with rare pink diamonds, Arabian horses, trained falcons, couture gowns and international models?

 "Magic," says Australian photographer Anthony Horth.
 "Magic, magic, magic."